mlgx/boxes/README.md

 * Virtual Boxes (VBs)

 Physical Boxes -like the name indicates- represent physical objets.
+Use them to describe where a physical object is in the real world.
 Example of PBs: bed, table, chairs, bedroom, house.

 Virtual Boxes represent concepts or ideas.
+Use them to organize your PBs into logical groups.
 Example of VPs: furniture, bedding.

-VBs are here to help organize your PBs into logical groups.
-They don't tell you where your PBs are in the real world.
-They work a bit like folders in a file system.
-VBs form a tree, while PBs form a graph.
+The main difference between them is that VBs form trees, while PBs form directed acyclic graphs (with a major simplification: nodes with more than one parent can't have children).

 ## Rules for physical boxes